-- Following the first meeting with your Supervisor, to read around the broad topic and inform Supervisor of your chosen essay title (if applicable). - To deposit in your TEAM folder all of the material you cite as pdf, and the early drafts of your thesis (typically an initial outline, a draft before end of semester 1 and one about 2 weeks before submission) - To understand the University policy on Plagiarism and Academic integrity, and to present and discuss only your own work or that supported by a citation - Consider seriously the advice and recommendations of the supervisor regarding research work, citation and time management - Understand that the supervisor is there to assist with the task of completing a dissertation to standard and on time through advice which you should follow - Understand that it is not within the remit of the supervisor to correct any essay or project dissertation text prior to submission.
+- Following the first meeting with your supervisor, to read around the broad topic and inform Supervisor of your chosen essay title (if applicable). - To deposit in your TEAM folder all of the material you cite as pdf, and drafts of your thesis every 2 weeks (time stamped). - To understand the University policy on Plagiarism and Academic integrity, and to present and discuss only your own work or that supported by a citation - Consider seriously the advice and recommendations of the supervisor regarding research work, citation and time management

+- Understand that the supervisor is there to assist with the task of completing a dissertation to standard and on time through advice which you should follow - Understand that it is not within the remit of the supervisor to correct any essay or project dissertation text prior to submission.